OfficeDev/office-js-docs-pr/docs/includes/landing-page-office-addins-guidance.md

-<p>All Office Add-ins are built upon the Office Add-ins platform and share a common framework through which certain capabilities can be implemented.
+<p>All Office Add-ins are built upon the Office Add-ins platform.
+They share a common framework through which certain capabilities can be implemented.
 Explore the following articles for information that's relevant to building any Office Add-in.</p>

 <ul class="cardsK panelContent cols cols2">
     <li>